syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 {% endhighlight %}
 {% endtabs %}

-N> If you are developing an application using Gorilla Player SDK, it is must to register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key in Xamarin.Forms.Android, Xamarin.Forms.iOS, and Xamarin.Forms.UWP.
+N> If you are developing an application using Gorilla Player SDK, you must register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key in Xamarin.Forms.Android, Xamarin.Forms.iOS, and Xamarin.Forms.UWP.
-   Refer [this link](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsandroid) to register Syncfusion<sup style="font-size:70%">&reg;</sup> license key in Xamarin.Forms.Android
+   Refer to [this link](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsandroid) to register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key in Xamarin.Forms.Android.
-   Refer [this link](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsios) to register Syncfusion<sup style="font-size:70%">&reg;</sup> license key in Xamarin.Forms.iOS
+   Refer to [this link](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsios) to register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key in Xamarin.Forms.iOS.
-   Refer [this link](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsuwp) to register Syncfusion<sup style="font-size:70%">&reg;</sup> license key in Xamarin.Forms.UWP
+   Refer to [this link](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsuwp) to register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key in Xamarin.Forms.UWP.